Portland Lactation Support

 1-2 things I’ve learned from being a parent:

-My babies will not be babies forever!
-I remember take the time to cuddle my daughter (3.5yrs)
+- My babies will not be babies forever!
+I remember taking the time to cuddle my daughter when she fell asleep on me, take pictures to remember the days, and cherishing the smiles and laughs wholeheartedly.

 An important thing I want you to know about me is: